Beach Towns in Mexico: 17 Amazing Beach Destinations in Mexico For Your Next Vacation

 By Michele of A Taste for Travel

-One of the best beach towns in Mexico, the sunny resort destination of the Bahias de Huatulco (as it’s officially known) features nine beautiful bays and 36 beaches.
 Situated in the state of Oaxaca on Mexico’s southwest coast facing the Pacific Ocean, it’s got a wealth of attractions that make it appealing to all types of travelers.

 The top things to do in Huatulco include snorkeling the pristine offshore reefs, whale-watching, whitewater rafting, exploring ancient archeological sites, splashing through waterfalls in the Sierra Madre Sur mountains, and witnessing sea turtle nestings on many of its beaches.

-And of course, there is the food.
-The state of Oaxaca is famous for its cuisine which means you’ll enjoy artisanal mezcal, a vast array of moles, tlayudas, and other traditional dishes, Pluma Hidalgo mountain-grown coffee, fresh seafood at its beach bars as well as world-class gourmet cuisine at one of the town’s many upscale restaurants and luxury, all-inclusive resorts.
+The state of Oaxaca is renowned for its cuisine, which means you’ll enjoy artisanal mezcal, a vast array of moles, tlayudas, and other traditional dishes, Pluma Hidalgo mountain-grown coffee, and fresh seafood at its beach bars, as well as world-class gourmet cuisine at one of the town’s many upscale restaurants and luxury, all-inclusive resorts.

 But for beach lovers, Huatulco has an added attraction.

 Much of its coastline and marine areas are protected from development.
-It has the distinction of being awarded both Green Globe Certification and EarthCheck Gold Certification, one of the world’s highest standards for sustainable tourism practices and environmental protection.
+It has the distinction of being awarded both Green Globe Certification and EarthCheck Gold Certification, two of the world’s highest standards for sustainable tourism practices and environmental protection.

 The region’s modern sewage treatment plant means Huatulco’s beaches regularly top the list for cleanliness determined by SEMARNAT, the government agency responsible for monitoring the water quality of the beaches in Mexico.

-There is no sargassum seaweed to contend with on this coast of Mexico so you’ll also not have problems with smelly, rotting seaweed.
-Huatulco is definitely a beach town in Mexico you don’t want to miss.
+There is no sargassum seaweed to contend with on this coast of Mexico, so you’ll also not have problems with smelly, rotting seaweed.

-BEACH TOWNS ON MEXICO’S YUCATAN PENINSULA
+BEACH TOWNS IN MEXICO’S YUCATAN PENINSULA

 9. Isla Holbox, Quintana Roo